ZhimingZhou/zhimingzhou.github.io/_posts/2020-10-11-Perspective-Students.md

 		- What is their main contribution?
 What is the key difference compared with the prior works?
 	- What is your judgement?
 What do you think of this paper, the problem, and their ideas?
 	- Do you have any criticism on them?
-		- Try to criticise their motivation, their assumption, their logic, their solution, their experiment.
+		- Try to criticize their motivation, their assumption, their logic, their solution, their experiment.
 		- Is there any limitation?
 Did they overlook any important issues/aspects?
 	- Can you do better?
 	- Note that this typically requires a good high-level understanding, but details are not necessary and can be omitted.